HugoNip/GaussNewton/README.md

 ```
 Note:
 If the installation is failed, please search the non-installed package by Google,
 download and install it.
-Some packages have been saved in requiredPackages file.
+Some packages have been saved in requiredPackages directory.

 #### Compile and Install
 ```